Teaching positions in Elementary or Secondary Public, Private or Charter Schools.

 The Marygrove College Education Department collaboratively prepares educators committed to the success of all students believing that quality education is vital to wholeness of persons, sustainability of communities, and a vibrant, just democratic society.
 The Master of Education plus Teacher Certification provides those interested in becoming teacher with the background knowledge and experience to be a successful educational leader in a K-12 classroom.

 The Elementary Level teaching certificate allows the holder to teach all subjects in a self-contained classroom, grades K-8.
-The Secondary Level certified teacher is allowed to instruct grades 6-12 in endorsed subjects.
-Art teachers are certified to teach their subject area across the K-12 spectrum, minors are not required in this comprehensive teaching major.
+The Secondary Level certified teacher is allowed to instruct grades 6 7-12 in endorsed subjects.
+Art teachers are certified to teach their subject area across the K-12 spectrum.

 Every Marygrove teacher preparation student is expected to have a strong liberal arts background, as described by the Professional Standards for Michigan Teachers.
 Transcripts are reviewed for such an academic background.
 Where gaps are evident, additional pre-requisite work will be required.